SaiSrikar0/Ingreedy-1.1/README.md

    - Storage: 500MB free space
    - Network: High-speed broadband connection

-3. **Mobile Support**:
-   - The web interface is responsive and supports mobile devices with a minimum screen width of 320px

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

 - [Spoonacular API](https://spoonacular.com/food-api) for providing recipe data
 - [Google Cloud Natural Language API](https://cloud.google.com/natural-language) for advanced text analysis
-- FastAPI for the efficient API framework
+- [FastAPI](https://fastapi.tiangolo.com/) for the efficient API framework
-- scikit-learn for machine learning algorithms
+- [scikit-learn](https://scikit-learn.org/) for machine learning algorithms

+## API Configuration

+The application uses the Spoonacular API for recipe search and recommendations.
+To get started:

+1. Sign up for a free account at [Spoonacular](https://spoonacular.com/food-api)
+2. Get your API key from the dashboard
+3. Add the API key to your `.env` file

+The free tier of Spoonacular API includes:
+- 150 points per day
+- 10 requests per minute
+- Access to basic recipe search and information

+## Support

+For support, please open an issue in the GitHub repository or contact the maintainers.